Does this test have other names?

 phenylalanine in the blood is considered high and may mean your child has PKU.
 The

-test will probably be repeated when your baby is 7 to 14 days old.
+your baby is 7 to 14 days old.

 How is this test done?